 When the user no longer wants you to proceed his or her data, you need to delete it.
-The option to resign from subscription or to delete an account should be easy to find and to follow.
+The option to resign from a subscription or to delete an account should be easy to find and follow.

 6. The right to know when user’s data has been hacked

-In case of such incident, you need to be able to inform your users about it as soon as possible.
+In case of such an incident, you need to be able to inform your users about it as soon as possible.
 And of course, it’s your duty to prevent it from happening in the first place, taking care of data security and following all the procedures regarding its safety.

 In order to follow these regulations, there is a list of changes that you need to implement in your organization (we will cover this topic next week) and the changes you probably need to implement in your software product.
 They will help you make sure that your users are aware of how (and why) you store their data, of their rights regarding their data, and assure them about the security of that data.